GoHypernet/hypernet-protocol/README.md

 `yarn add <package name> --dev -W`

 Normal dependencies and peer dependencies should be added via yarn to the actual pacakge.
 Refer to the example monorepo above for more examples.

+## Development
+Using VSCode is recommended.
+You should install and use the ESLint extention, details on that are [here](https://code.visualstudio.com/api/advanced-topics/tslint-eslint-migration)